MazontheMoon/fcc_rwd_project3_product/README.md

 # fcc_rwd_project3_product
 Project 3 of 5 for FreeCodeCamp Responsive Web Design Certification

-A Product Landing page for a fictional product of Spirit Plants
+A Product Landing page for a fictional company selling galactic properties

 Designed and Coded by Mary Ronan